-1.33 Demonstrates strong values of fairness, honesty, and compute with constituencies. passion in dealing Nar rative input: (please provide written input if needed) Rating 1.34 Demonstrates a high level of commitment to the mission and I vision and to the 1.0 1 community served by the organization. .
-Vision and to the Nar rative input: (please provide written input if needed) Rating 1.35 Effectively combines strong ethical judgment with technical skills. and managemen Nar rative input: (please provide written input if needed) Rating
+1.33 Demonstrates strong values of fairness, honesty, and compute with constituencies. assion in dealing Nar rative input: (please provide written input if needed) Rating 1.34 Demonstrates a high level of commitment to the mission and l vision and to the 1.0 1 community served by the organization. i vision und to un Nar rative input: (please provide written input if needed) Rating 1.35 Effectively combines strong ethical judgment with technical skills. and managemen Nar rative input: (please provide written input if needed) Rating